• Skip to primary navigation

 Project Coordinator – Breaking Down Borders Africa Toolkit Series (South Africa), 2021 YSF Recipient

-The projects funded by YSF target young people from various backgrounds: students, marginalized youth, minorities, youth in rural or urban areas, youth in conflict or post-conflict situations, artists and activists.
-The youth-led organizations employ creative methodologies to break stereotypes, improve intercultural relations and promote a culture of peace, including:
+YSF funded projects reach a diverse group of young people, including students, marginalized youth, minorities, those living in rural or urban areas, youth in conflict or post-conflict settings, artists and activists.
+These youth-led organizations use creative methodologies to break down stereotypes, enhance intercultural understanding, and foster a culture of peace through:

-• Educational activities, ranging from one-day awareness raising sessions to week-long trainings, peer-education activities, summer camps, as well as development of educational materials and tools and creation of networks of student leaders and youth clubs;
+• Educational activities, ranging from short sessions to longer trainings, peer education, summer camps as well as developing educational toolkits, resources and youth networks;

-• Arts and sports as tools to address conflict in a non-violent way, to promote inter-community understanding and to raise-awareness about the dangers of sectarianism, extremism and radicalization;
+• Arts and sports, to address conflict non-violently and promote inter-community understanding while raising awareness about sectarianism, violent extremism, and radicalization;

-• Media and social-media campaigns, video production for advocacy purposes and radio series to promote messages of tolerance and peace;
+• Media and social media campaigns, including video production and radio series for advocacy of peace and respect for diversity;

 “YSF is a great partner to youth to deconstruct the structural and cultural inequalities and lack of opportunities youth face in our societies.
 By involving youth in the processes of peace building and creating opportunities to develop crucial skills, YSF empowers youth to realise their fullest potentials.
 And, YSF understands that this is not only benefiting the youth but the society at large.”